aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article-formatted.md

 ### Web Services

-Web services enable interaction between computer systems over a network {Anonymous:bRhwymPh}.
+Web services enable interaction between computer systems over a network [1].
 One system may call on another to provide data or a service without requiring a human user to mediate the interaction.
 Mobile devices have limited processing power and storage available, so off-device storage and processing empowers on-device applications.

-Service Oriented Architectures (SOA) is a principle of software design that aims to compose a software product from loosely coupled, and hence replaceable, components {Endo:2010wf}.
-Designers commonly employ this pattern as a method for distributed computing {Palacios:2011eo}.
+Service Oriented Architectures (SOA) is a principle of software design that aims to compose a software product from loosely coupled, and hence replaceable, components [2].
+Designers commonly employ this pattern as a method for distributed computing [3].

-Representational State Transfer (REST) services are easy to develop and consume {Castillo:2011ve}.
+Representational State Transfer (REST) services are easy to develop and consume [4].
 The adoption of RESTful services has led to an explosion of data available on the web, particularly with mobile applications in mind as end consumers.

-REST services use HTTP/HTTPS as their transport layer {Castillo:2011ve}.
+REST services use HTTP/HTTPS as their transport layer [4].
 This permits them to employ the standard HTTP response codes to indicate the success of a request.
 Briefly, such codes include the 200 series for success, 300 codes for resources moved elsewhere, 400 series for bad requests from the client and the 500 series for server errors.

 ### Spatial Web Services

 #### Open Geospatial Consortium Web Map Service and Web Feature Service

-The Open Geospatial Consortium (OGC) is an international group of industry, government, academic, and community representatives whose aim is to improve business processes through the integration of location data {Reed:2011kt}.
+The Open Geospatial Consortium (OGC) is an international group of industry, government, academic, and community representatives whose aim is to improve business processes through the integration of location data [5].

 A Web Map Service (WMS) composes an image file from from server stored vector and raster layers in response to a request in a URL.
 A Web Feature Service (WFS) returns geographic vector data in GML (Geographic Markup Language, a derivative of XML).
 It is a more complex and capable service than WMS.
-If fully deployed, WFS grants external users full create, read, update, and delete (CRUD) access to a geographic database {Vretanos:2005ut}.
+If fully deployed, WFS grants external users full create, read, update, and delete (CRUD) access to a geographic database [6].

 #### Google Maps Engine

 Google Inc.'s Google Maps Engine (GME) service enabled the creation of more sophisticated web mapping services on top of the Google Maps interface.
-Whereas the familiar Google Maps application only allowed one or two additional map layers to be displayed, Google Maps Engine could host many hundreds of datasets in the cloud and perform multi-layer geographic analysis {Anonymous:s3eShq99}.
+Whereas the familiar Google Maps application only allowed one or two additional map layers to be displayed, Google Maps Engine could host many hundreds of datasets in the cloud and perform multi-layer geographic analysis [7].

-In a commercial decision, Google Inc. announced the deprecation of the GME API on the 29th of January 2015 {Anonymous:2015tg}.
+In a commercial decision, Google Inc. announced the deprecation of the GME API on the 29th of January 2015 [8].
 Google shut the service on the 29th of January 2016.

 #### Esri ArcGIS for Server and ArcGIS REST API

-ArcGIS for Server is Esri's enterprise level product for intra/Internet GIS and provisioning web services {Anonymous:BHtz-GD9}.
+ArcGIS for Server is Esri's enterprise level product for intra/Internet GIS and provisioning web services [9].

 The ArcGIS REST API exposes ArcGIS for Server data and functions as web services.
-This modern API has been fully developed since 2010 {Anonymous:hoTu0aor}.
+This modern API has been fully developed since 2010 [10].
 ArcGIS for Server's age means it is also capable of supporting older web service standards such as SOAP.

 ### Landgate

-Landgate is the statutory authority given charge of maintaining the state's land and property information system {Anonymous:2004tv}.
+Landgate is the statutory authority given charge of maintaining the state's land and property information system [11].
 The organisation is the inheritor of the mandate of various incarnations of the Department of Lands and Surveys, dating back to the original Survey Office in the 19th Century.

-Landgate's role incorporates managing property ownership and transfer records, as well as property valuations to government agencies {Anonymous:x1iQOCOB}.
+Landgate's role incorporates managing property ownership and transfer records, as well as property valuations to government agencies [12].

 ![Organisation of Landgate and WALIS](Graphics\Landgate WALIS & SLIP Org Chart.png) Figure 1.1 - Organisation of Landgate and WALIS, adapted from Location Information Strategy Program Coordination Team, 2012

 The Western Australian Land Information System (WALIS) is a partnership between government agencies, the private sector, academia, and the community.
-Their aim is to improve access to location information for the betterment of the Western Australian community {LocationInformationStrategyProgramCoordinationTeam:2012te}.
+Their aim is to improve access to location information for the betterment of the Western Australian community [13].

 The Shared Location Information Platform (SLIP) is WALIS's spatial data portal, the Western Australian government's Spatial Data Infrastructure (SDI), managed by Landgate.
 The portal presents datasets owned and maintained by authoritative agencies, standardises data formats and simplifies access.

-SLIP Future is WALIS's programme to revamp the original SLIP Enabler portal and infrastructure {Anonymous:2014ww}.
+SLIP Future is WALIS's programme to revamp the original SLIP Enabler portal and infrastructure [14].
 The older infrastructure was deemed incapable of handling projected usage.
 WALIS built a new platform around Google's Software as a Service (SaaS) Google Maps Engine (GME).
-The new environment offered significant advantages in reliability, scalability, and feature set {Anonymous:2014ww}.
+The new environment offered significant advantages in reliability, scalability, and feature set [14].

-In January 2015, Google announced the deprecation of Google Maps Engine {SLIPFuture:2015uc}.
-Further, they planned to shut the service entirely by the end of January 2016 {Anonymous:2015tg}.
+In January 2015, Google announced the deprecation of Google Maps Engine [15].
+Further, they planned to shut the service entirely by the end of January 2016 [8].
 Landgate and WALIS were left in search of a new provider for the SLIP Future programme.
-Esri aggressively sought the business of GME refugee organisations {Anonymous:7YAzB1Ym} offering free software replacements and membership to business partnership programs.
-In July 2015, Landgate selected Esri's ArcGIS Server and Portal as the replacement for GME {Anonymous:2015uc}.
+Esri aggressively sought the business of GME refugee organisations [16] offering free software replacements and membership to business partnership programs.
+In July 2015, Landgate selected Esri's ArcGIS Server and Portal as the replacement for GME [17].
 Web services offering datasets in Esri's ArcGIS REST APIs replaced GME's API through a transition period through the end of 2015 and beginning of 2016.

 Landgate's mandate to provide spatial data services through SLIP has been somewhat derailed by the deprecation of Google Maps Engine.
 The work presented within looks at developing a testing suite to aid Landgate and WALIS in measuring their success against SLIP's goals.
 Related work, explored below, is taken as a guide to design and implementation, detailed in the Materials and Methods section.